 You can’t get rid of your stuff

 We as human beings have a lot of stuff.
 Regina Lark of A Clear Path, who does professional organizing and productivity says that there are over 300,000 items in the average American household.
-According to IBISWorld (via this article), the self storage industry is on par to make more than $32.7 billion in 2016.
+According to IBISWorld (via this article), the self storage industry made $36 billion in 2016.
 Going tiny means making some really tough choices and means getting rid of some of that ever-loving stuff.
 Now I am not saying that you couldn’t find a small storage area for a couple of your heirlooms that just don’t fit into your new tiny home, but you are going to have to call it at some point.
 If you can’t get your life into a tiny house and a small storage facility, you are probably not ready to go tiny.